When it comes to backdrops, it seems that there are three primary viewpoints. They are:

 As you can see from the photos below I had to transition from the somewhat three dimensional rock wall to a two dimensional backdrop painting.
 I did that by applying the plaster/sand mixture to the wall in such a way that I achieved the desired shape and relief to the transition mountains.
 I painted the transition mountains to match the color and relief of the existing rock mountain.

 Looks like I will need to shorten one yard track before I add ground cover and redo existing ground cover.
-After I finish the backdrop painting on the back wall (above photo) I will construct the 4' by 6' bench.
-If all goes as currently planned I will install the CONOCO gas station, the Chamita Gazette newspaper office and a dilapidated adobe building on the 4' by 6' bench addition.
+After I finished the backdrop painting on the back wall (above photo) I construct the 4' by 6' bench.
+I placed the CONOCO gas station, the Chamita Gazette newspaper office and a dilapidated adobe building on the 4' by 6' bench addition.